 2) Contestants should submit an unpublished paper (between 10 to 30 pages) in any area of logic, written in English.

 3) The jury is composed of Polish researchers representative of all areas of logic and of the geography of the country.

 5) There is no restriction of age, sex, race, nationality.
-Contestants need only to be affiliated with a University (or other educational institution) in Poland.
+Contestants need only to live in Poland and be affiliated with a University (or other educational institution) in Poland.